 Meet Our Leadership Team

-The work of the OERI is guided by a team consisting of a Faculty Coordinator and Regional Representatives.
+The work of the OERI is guided by a team consisting of a Faculty Coordinator, Area Representatives, Project Monitors, and a Communications Lead.
 The ASCCC divides the state up into 4 geographic regions.
-Our structure ensures that we are distributed across the state and can be deployed to visit – virtually or in-person – any of our 114 accredited colleges as needed.
+Our structure ensures that we are distributed across the state and can be deployed to visit – virtually or in-person – any of our 115 accredited colleges as needed.

 Michelle PilatiFaculty Coordinator | Psychology, Rio Hondo College